 1. McLeod Ganj

-It’s on a walkable distance and Dalai Lama Temple and Monasteries must be on your list.
+It’s within a walkable distance, and Dalai Lama Temple and Monasteries must be on your list.

 Dharamshala is about 7-8 km from McLeod Ganj.
 Tibetan markets and Tibetan food attract tourists from all over the world.
 Yoga and Meditation are best practiced in these areas.